 I. Current House staff consists of a total of 18 residents including 6 PL1s, 6 PL2s, and 6 PL3s.
 There is a high Esprit de Corps because of team building that starts during the internship.
 We conduct an annual off-site working resident retreat in which the entire resident group goes to an offsite location.
 Residents learn about themselves and each other and are given skills sets allowing them to work as a team to improve the resident experience resulting in resident "bonding", improved accountability for professional behavior, increased collaboration, improved interpersonal skills and communications.
-The end result is a high satisfaction of the residents with the program.

 II.
 The workload is balanced with personal time, education and providing excellent patient care.
 Time is available to allow for entry level research including case reports, scholarly reviews and small clinical studies.
 Night shift schedule for PL-1 resident include 2 months of night shift as a PL-1 resident for 12 to 16 hours.
 In addition, weekend shift occurs in 12 -16 hour shifts occur for PL-1 residents who are not on the night shift rotation.
 Senior have 1-2 night shift rotations per year and a single shift on the weekend per month on other rotations.